appscode/blog/content/post/openshift-redis/index.md

 c9f383c2176a9da2fbda64bab379d0680a10d972 10.217.0.29:6379@16379 master - 0 1621931347000 25 connected 10923-16383
 ```

 Notice that 10.217.0.28 is the new master and 10.217.0.9 is the replica of 10.217.0.28.
-This means that the replica has noe become the master node since the previous master node crashed.
+This means that the replica has now become the master node since the previous master node crashed.
 Here, we notice that there has been a successful recovery from failover.

 ## Support